Printlab Autodesk

 Understand the Toolkit

-Browse through each section of the toolkit before you begin the challenge.
+Browse through each of the 8 toolkits before you begin the challenge to give you a general understanding of the entire process.
 A brief scan through will suffice as you will be going through the content in detail as you progress.

 Icon of a family of 4.